 - Refrigerate any jars if their lids don't pop down.

-In anticipation of upcoming 4th of July celebrations, Kate and I cut stars out of apple slices (soaked in lemon juice) and strawberries and placed them on skewers along with a blueberry for a festive flair.
+In anticipation of the upcoming 4th of July celebrations, Kate and I made these spritzers a little festive!
+We cut stars out of apple slices (soaked in lemon juice) and strawberries.
+We then placed them on skewers along with a blueberry.
+You all loved the festive red, white, and blue sugar cookies that I shared earlier, so I am so excited to add another patriotic recipe to the mix!

 These will be a tasty treat for our 4th of July party and a shot of vodka will make this a fantastic and refreshing Blueberry Vodka Spritzer.

-Well friends, I know your holiday plans are shaping up and that you will have the opportunity to enjoy many sparklers and fireworks, as well as many different variations of red, white and blue foods and drinks.
+Well, friends, I know your holiday plans are shaping up!
+I hope you will enjoy many sparklers & fireworks, as well as all sorts of red, white, & blue food and drinks.